 EEP’s officials believe the system will reduce the time and energy its clients spend to pay their bills.

 The state-owned electric power distribution agency has already made a first agreement with the Commercial Bank of Ethiopia (CBE).

 It will pave the way for its corporate clients to pay their bills through the bank.

 These customers will forge a new agreement with EEP that will make them pay their bill through state-run Bank.

-These customers, according to EEP, are high and mid-level power consuming customers including industries, businesses, governmental and non-governmental institutions.
+These customers, according to EEP, are high and mid-level power-consuming customers including industries, businesses, governmental and non-governmental institutions.

-Currently, EEU has around 27,000 corporate high voltage electricity consuming clients.
+Currently, EEU has around 27,000 corporate high voltage electricity-consuming clients.

-Other clients who are interested to pay their bills through banks can voluntarily enter into an agreement the utility, it said.
+Other clients who are interested to pay their bills through banks can voluntarily enter into an agreement with the utility, it said.

 “But those who want to pay their bills in person can do so at the nearby Utility’s center,” EEP said.